marcelomac12/FarmProject/README.md

 - 🔭 I’m currently working on **Ford Motor Company**

-- 🌱 I’m currently learning **Python, JS, AWS, IA, Data Science, Project Management, Modeling, SysML, Matlab**
+- 🌱 I’m currently learning **Systems Engineering,Modeling, SysML, Matlab / Simulink**

-- 👯 I’m looking to collaborate on **Engineering and Technology projects and companies**
+- 👯 I’m looking to collaborate on **Engineering and Technology projects on innovation companies**

 - 👨‍💻 All of my projects are available at [https://github.com/marcelomac12/](https://github.com/marcelomac12/)